-The U.S. Postal Service introduced zip codes in 1963 as a way to make mail delivery more efficient.
-The point of the zip code was to organize the mail sort and mail delivery processes by zones – to make the postal work-flow more “Zippy.”
-The Post Office developed four types of zip codes:
+The U.S. Postal Service introduced ZIP codes in 1963 to make mail delivery more efficient.
+The point of the ZIP code was to organize the mail sort and mail delivery processes by zones – to make the postal workflow more “Zippy.”
+The Post Office developed four types of ZIP codes:

 • Military – for routing mail to military installations

-• Point zip codes – All other zip codes (the other three categories above)
+• Point ZIP Codes – All other ZIP codes (the other three categories listed above)

-Point zip codes are typically associated with large businesses, large education facilities, assisted living facilities, hospitals, and other large entities that take bulk deliveries of mail and handle the final delivery process.
+Point ZIP codes are typically associated with large businesses, extensive education facilities, assisted living facilities, hospitals, and other large entities that take bulk mail deliveries and handle the final delivery process.